project-emory/RIDEmory/README.md

 ### Setup & Testing

 See each component's README for specific instructions on running and debugging its code.
-Note that a working `git` installation is assumed.
+Note that a working `git` installation and an already cloned repository is assumed.

 ## Miscellaneous